 The fastest-growing social media platform globally has joined the PWA transformation officially.
 Our latest article is coming at you with a much-wanted case study of Facebook PWA.

 We’ll break down why Facebook needed to switch to a PWA and what results PWA had brought to this giant tech company.
 Let’s get right in.

 An Overview Of Facebook

-In 2004, Harvard drop-out Mark Zuckerberg founded Facebook with a mission to build a community where people from all over the world can connect, share opinions, and interact with each other under posts.
+In 2004, Harvard drop-out Mark Zuckerberg founded Facebook with a mission to build a community where people from all over the world can connect, share opinions, and interact with each other through posts.
 And the rest is history.

 To this day still, Facebook helps people stay connected, get daily life updates from their friends and family, and discover what’s going on in the world.